parth7stark/MMA_RadioWave/GCN_Listener/README.md

 ## Overview
 This repository is part of a **Multimessenger App** designed to analyze data from different astronomical sources.
 In multimessenger astronomy, signals from various messengers—such as gravitational waves, radio waves, and electromagnetic waves—are combined to gain a more comprehensive understanding of astrophysical phenomena.

-This repo specifically contains files and code related to **GCN Lisneter** module, forming one of the core components of the overall multimessenger workflow.
+This repo specifically contains files and code related to **GCN Listener** module, forming one of the core components of the overall multimessenger workflow.
 The app integrates these data streams with other repositories handling gravitational wave analysis to create a unified event detection and analysis framework.

 ## Installation and running your first inference